smlhelp/book/src/concepts/workspan.md

 actions.

 Despite that, however, sequential evaluation is not always the most _efficient_.
-Sequential evaluation induces _dependencies_ where other subtasks cannot be started until we have finished the current subtask, which has the effect of potentially inducing wait times where none exist.
+Sequential evaluation introduces _dependencies_ where other subtasks cannot be started until we have finished the current subtask, which has the effect of potentially inducing wait times where none exist.
 For instance, if your plan is to do the laundry and your homework, it might not be the most time-efficient to